The Hardship of living in a transition economy

 Many families continue to live in poverty and the recent social and economic changes, which have included significant rises in the price of food and other basic goods, have resulted in more children living in vulnerable conditions.
 Although the local government has attempted to increase the number of agencies caring for children there is still a lot of work to be done in educating parents and children about children's rights.

-The depressed economy has lead to an increase in the number of children whose families cannot care for them.
-Those being taken into care often suffer developmental problems caused by the difficult situations they have had to live through.
-Most of those losing parental care are placed in institutions; there is a move to change this, and the government has adopted SOS Children’s model of placing children with their siblings in family-based care.
+There is an increasing number of children who are not able to live with their families.
+The children arriving into care often suffer developmental problems as a result of the difficult situations they have had to live through.
+Most children who lose parental care continue to be placed in institutions.
+The government is trying to change this situation: it has adopted the SOS Children's Villages model of placing children with their siblings into family-based care.

 Providing support for those who need it most

 Although the state has taken some measures to help children who have lost parental care, our work in the area remains as crucial today as it was when we started working there.
 SOS Children's Villages has been very active in influencing the social care standards at both the national and local level.
 In addition, the provision of support to families, the training of local educational staff, giving a loving home to children who cannot live with their families and the tailored support to young people embarking on an independent life, have formed the core of the organisation's work in the area.

 What we do in Marina Gorka